-- Right-of-Way Patrols: In addition to the requirements of 49 CFR 192.705, TGP must perform right-of-way patrols as follows: - Aerial flyover patrols or ground patrols by walking or driving of a special permit segment right-of-way once each month, not to exceed 45 days, contingent on weather conditions.
+- i) Aerial flyover patrols or ground patrols by walking or driving of the special permit segment right-of-way once each month, not to exceed 45 days, contingent on weather conditions.
 Should mechanical availability of the patrol aircraft or weather conditions become an extended issue, the special permit segment pipeline aerial flyover patrol must be completed within 60 days of the last patrol by other methods such as walking or driving the pipeline route, as feasible. - ii) If the schedule for either ground patrols or aerial flyover patrols cannot be met due to circumstances beyond TGP's control, TGP must notify the Director, PHMSA Southern Region, in writing of the reasons the schedule cannot be met and obtain a letter of "no objection" within three (3) business days of the exceedance.